luisgs7/luisgs7/README.md

  </div>

- ### WorkShop Ministrado
+ ### WorkShop Ministered

  <a href = "https://www.youtube.com/watch?v=eh6LJuWdF8Q">Workshop de Python e Inteligência Artificial</a>
  ##

- ### Projetos Open Source
+ ### Open Source Projects
- - <a href="https://github.com/luisgs7/bot-coin">Bot Coin</a>: é um projeto de um bot para o Telegram, que possibilita informar a cotação do Dólar, Bitcoin e Euro em tempo real, a partir de uma API externa. <br><br>
+ - <a href="https://github.com/luisgs7/bot-coin">Bot Coin: is a project of a bot for Telegram, which makes it possible to inform the price of Dollar, Bitcoin and Euro in real time, from an external API. <br><br>
- - <a href="https://github.com/luisgs7/pip-packages">Pip Packages</a>: consiste em uma action do github actions, para projetos python, que possibilita instalar o pip e instalar as dependências descritas no arquivo requirements.txt. <br><br>
+ - <a href="https://github.com/luisgs7/pip-packages">Pip Packages</a>: consists of a github actions action, for python projects, which makes it possible to install pip and install the dependencies described in the requirements.txt file. <br><br>
- - <a href="https://github.com/luisgs7/python-project-setup">Python Project Setup</a>: este projeto é um “setup”, com um conjunto de boas práticas para o desenvolvimento de um projeto Python, independentemente se seja web, desktop, machine Learning, Deep Learning ou de Engenharia de dados.
-A fim de que, seja possível desenvolver um software com maior qualidade de código.
-Neste projeto é utilizado a action que foi desenvolvida por mim, a <a href="https://github.com/luisgs7/pip-packages">Pip Packages</a>, que inclusive pode ser utilizada em seus projetos. :) <br><br>
+ - <a href="https://github.com/luisgs7/python-project-setup">Python Project Setup</a>: this project is a “setup”, with a set of best practices for the development of a Python project, regardless of whether it is web, desktop, machine learning, deep learning or data engineering.
+So that it is possible to develop software with higher code quality.
+In this project, the action that was developed by me is used, the <a href="https://github.com/luisgs7/pip-packages">Pip Packages</a>,that can even be used in your projects. :) <br><br>

- ### Experiências
+ ### Experiences
- #### 1º - Monitor da Disciplina de Programação II, do curso de Licenciatura em Computação no IFTO - Campus Colinas (2020)
+ #### 1º - Monitor of the Programming Course II, of the Degree in Computing at IFTO - Campus Colinas(2020)
- #### 2º - Monitor da disciplina de Lógica em Programação, do curso de Técnico em Informática, do 1º ano integrado ao ensino médio no IFTO - Campus Colinas (2021)
+ #### 2º - Monitor of the Logic in Programming discipline, of the Computer Technician course, from the 1st year integrated to high school at IFTO - Campus Colinas (2021)
  ##
 <!-- -->
  <div>